 What areas do you feel like you need to improve upon?
-What areas do you feel that you need to improve your knowledge the most to effectively complete your job??

-What are your goals for yourself over the next 6 months?
-How will you accomplish these goals?

-How comfortable are you with what your job description is and what is expected of you in that role?
+What a feel that you need to improve your knowledge the most to effect complete your job?? - What are your goals for yourself over the next 6 months?
+How accomplish these goals? will you How comfortable are you with what your job description is and expected of you in that role? l what is